 I personally can’t believe another year is drawing to a close, and this whole year has zoomed by.
 December is one our of busiest months.
 Everybody wants to get party ready quickly and unfortunately scheduling dental appointments around all of December’s social events proves difficult.
 If you can’t make it down to see us here are five festive tips to keep your teeth in top check.

-Be aware of mince pies, and Christmas pudding.
+- Be aware of mince pies, and Christmas pudding.
 Although keeping with festive traditions, these treats are full of dried fruit which have more sugar in them than the fruit fresh.
 For example, a cup of fresh cranberries has 4 grams of sugar in, but the same amount dried contain 70!!!
 Fruit doesn’t magically gain more sugar, but drying it out reduces the water volume, leaving glucose and fructose.

-Red wine.
+- Red wine.
 Delicious- yes.
 Easy to overindulge- yes.
 It is the festive season and we’re not complete Bah Humbugs!
 If you are having a daily tipple you may notice some staining by the new year.
 Try to reduce this effect by having water between drinks, or switching to white.

 - When all the days merge into one, try to keep a sense of routine, brushing and flossing so you are minty-ready for any mistletoe moments!